010:090:178, 3 credits

 Program Description (DAT):

-The DAT course starts during the end of September and ends in December.
+The DAT course starts the first week of September and ends in December.
 Students are provided intensive supplemental instruction in the key content areas of biology, chemistry, mathematics, perception as well as verbal and writing skills.
 The course is offered on Fridays from 4 p.m. to 8 p.m. and Saturdays from 9 a.m. to 5 p.m.

 Students must be current or potential Access-Med Phase I students.
 If you are not eligible for the Access-Med Phase I program, you may be eligible for the MCAT/DAT course if: